 Real Madrid warming up with a rondo prior to the 2018 Champions League final vs Liverpool

-Rondos also help develop first touches.
+Rondos, much like Soccer Tennis, also help develop first touches.
 The player receiving the ball must always take a good first touch or risk losing possession of the ball, and in these situations, they need to be able to deal with a wide range of passes; short lay-offs, cross-field pings, pacey fizzers, light aerial clips.
 Dealing with this range of passes can seriously build ball control skills.

 Another benefit of the rondo is that it seriously improves defensive skills.
 By creating overload situations in which defenders are outnumbered by attackers (eg. 3v1, 4v2, 5v2), rondos elevate the importance of hard work, quick reflexes, and intense pressing.
 This requires speed, awareness, intelligence, and stamina.